 El Abuelito – the grandfather is a tribute to my bandoneon.
 I bought it in Buenos Aires in January 2001 when Argentina was hit by another major financial crisis, the so-called Corralito.
 Back then, many people had to sell their favorite valuables to make ends meet.

-When I tried out the very beautiful instrument, its owner Claudio walked restlessly around me and looked at me from all sides.
+When I tried out the very beautiful instrument, the owner Claudio walked restlessly around me and looked at me from all sides.
 Over a mate tea, he then told me why this bandoneon was so important to him: his grandfather had brought it to Argentina from his native Spain.
-He tinkered with it every day to make small repairs, improve the sound, or just cherish it.
-Claudio could never have imagined selling this heirloom that his grandfather loved so much.
-But he was forced to and wanted to sell it to someone who would play and respect the bandoneon and not just see it as an investment.
+He tinkered with it every day to make minor repairs, improve the sound or just cherish it.
+Claudio never imagined he would sell this heirloom that his grandfather loved so much.
+But he was forced and wanted to sell it to someone who would play and respect the bandoneon and not just see it as an investment.

-When I came back a few days later to pick it up, Claudio told me emphatically: “Never forget that you are taking part of my family with you!”
-And I promised him that “El Abuelito” would now also be part of my family and that I would respect the instrument just as his grandfather did.
+A few days later, when I came back to pick it up, Claudio said emphatically, “Never forget that you’re taking part of my family with you!”
+And I promised him that “El Abuelito” would now also be part of my family and that I would respect the instrument like his grandfather did.